Five big problems with the Northern Gateway Pipeline (Enbridge)

 The Enbridge Pipelines would cut across nearly 800 streams and rivers including B.C.’s two largest wild salmon watersheds, the Fraser and the Skeena.
 A pipeline spill near salmon spawning habitat would be near-impossible to clean up.
 What do we stand to lose?
 Our province’s most iconic species – the backbone of our cultures and economy.

-Voice your protest in the following ways: Send a note to pipeline supporter Stephen Harper, Prime Minister of Canada
+Send a note to pipeline supporter Stephen Harper, Prime Minister of Canada

 Visit this website: http://pipeupagainstenbridge.ca/